· By Gabby Yan

 Transportation in Bali can be tricky if you don’t plan.
 Here’s what you need to know:

-1. Motorbike Rental – Best for Freedom & Budget Travelers
+1. Motorbike Rental – Best for Freedom & Budget Travellers

 2. Ride-Hailing Apps – Best for Short Rides